Economics 203: Honors Microeconomic Principles

 The name of that all-sections group is “Principles of Micro, HB fall 2014.”
 Here is its address: https://www.facebook.com/groups/435521929923142/.
 At your first convenience, please send me a request to join this group.

 The second Facebook group is for honors section students only.
 It is called “Honors Principles of Micro, HB fall 2014.”
 Here is where you will discuss anything you wish that comes up in our course, including your reactions to the readings.
 I will use this group to announce anything specific to the honors course alone.
 Here is its address: https://www.facebook.com/groups/271566719717814/ .
 At your first convenience, please send me a request to join this group also.

 for this course will be based on students’ scores on (1) online quizzes (on

-Aplia) on the assigned readings, (2) occasional in-class quizzes and writing
+Aplia) on the assigned textbook readings, (2) occasional in-class quizzes, and

 quizzes on Aplia

 Grades are based exclusively on the competence in economics you demonstrate on these quizzes, papers, and exams.
 No extra credit work is assigned or accepted so please don't ask me about it.
 Final grades are determined strictly by the numbers, with no curve and no mercy.
 I do my best to determine all final grades without knowing what students have earned what grades.

 Grades in the A range are awarded only for excellent work, work that shows mastery of the subject.

 Grades in the B range indicate good work, work that shows significant grasp of the subject.